-It is expected that the workshops will be approved for hours of continuing education credit in jurisdictions which recognize AAVSB RACE approval; however participants should be aware that some boards have limitations on the number of hours accepted in certain categories and/or restrictions on certain methods of delivery of continued education.
+It is expected that the workshops will be approved for hours of continuing education credit in jurisdictions that recognize AAVSB RACE approval; however, participants should be aware that some boards have limitations on the number of hours accepted in certain categories and/or restrictions on certain methods of delivery of continued education.
 Call the SCAW office at 301-345-3500 for further information.

 SCAW encourages local institutions and others to co-sponsor SCAW’s IACUC Training Workshops.
 Please contact the SCAW office if you are interested in sponsoring a workshop.